stellaho/low_resource_continual_learning/README.md

 # Continual Learning for Low-Resource Natural Language Processing

-This repository contains the code for the study on continual learning for low-resource NLP. (work in progress, and will release the code)
+This repository contains the code for the study on continual learning for low-resource NLP. (work in progress, and will release the code soon)

 ## Dataset